extraordinaryEmily/Curious-Cat/README.md

 - Phone vs desktop; reload warning
 - Duplicate names
 - Host pages are kinda broken
+- When game almost done dev, change min players to 4

 ## How to run (dev)